bunnyapp/sample-saas/README.md

 The sample is built using Node + Express + Tailwind CSS.

+## What does it do?

+- If you sign up for a new account at `/accounts/sign-up` it will
+  - create a new tenant/account in sample-saas
+  - create a new account & subscription in Bunny

 ## Install

 Get this sample up and running quickly with Docker.